 There may not be sufficient room at any given Mass for all who wish to attend.

 There is only room for 26 people at Saint Teresa and 45 at the Church of the Nativity.

 You may not be able to sit in your accustomed pew or attend Mass at the time or place you wish.

 When you come to Mass, you are required: 1.) to wear a face covering, 2.) to bring your own hand sanitizer, 3.) to remain 6 feet apart from anyone who is not a member of your household and 4.) to observe any other required precautions.

 No social gatherings are permitted either before or after Mass, including the parking lot.

 Each person is responsible to determine whether he or she should attend, but you are not under the obligation to attend Mass.

 In this first stage of resuming public worship, no more than 26 socially distanced persons at Saint Teresa and 45 socially distanced persons at Church of the Nativity may be present at a given Mass in keeping with the limitation currently set by the civil authorities.

 The elderly, those with pre-existing conditions, those who are fearful or anxious, and those who are taking care of a sick or homebound person need not be concerned if they miss Mass as the dispensation from the Sunday obligation has now been extended.
 Anyone in those categories is asked to continue taking advantage of television of streaming Masses online as they stay home and stay safe.

 As for Sunday Mass, the dispensation from the Sunday obligation previously granted to all Catholics of the archdiocese by the Archbishop has now been extended through Sunday, September 6, 2020.
-This will remain in effect even when the public celebration of Sunday Mass resumes, hopefully in the very near future.
-No Sunday Mass has been scheduled.
+This will remain in effect even when the public celebration of Sunday Mass resumes.

 STAY HEALTHY.
 STAY HOLY.
 STAY CONNECTED.